icoderone/NHT/diyfoundation/diyfoundation.rst

 +---------+---------------+----------------+---------------+

 * IPMI User:ADMIN, Password:ADMIN
-* In following steps, you may replace ‘xx’ with your assigned cluster ID
+* In following steps, you may replace xx with your assigned cluster ID